Viva-con-Agua/pool-docu/howto/Database.md

 ## Select Models from database

-This section will show you some cases for selecting models from database.
+In this section we will go into select.
-The select function are the most used in a webservice, so we should stay in discuss this part of the guide.
+Select functions are the most used functions in a web service.
+Therefore this part of the documentation should be discussed further.

 ## Query

 ### Limit the query for selecting only one element

-We will look at the select query for get one model via UUID.
-The UUID is unique and you can easy filter by using `WHERE m.uuid = ?`.
+First, we go into a query that simply returns a model.
+The UUID can be easily filtered by using `WHERE m.uuid = ?`.
 ```
 query := "SELECT m.uuid, m.name, m.service_name, m.created " +
 					 "FROM Model AS m " +
 					 "WHERE r.uuid = ? "
 ```
-All uuids are unique in ower database and the upper query will select you only one element.
+Furthermore, the UUID is also unique, so the query above returns only one mod.
-But the database will not stop searching after select the element with giving uuid, because of the unique flag is only for insert.
+However, the database will not stop searching, but goes through all elements in the table.
 So if you want select only one Element add `Limit 1`.
-The query will stop iterating and returning the model.
+The query will stop iterate and return the model.

 ```
 query := "SELECT m.uuid, m.name, m.service_name, m.created " +